- AT THE POETRY CENTER

 The Poetry Center may contact finalists to receive their CV/resumes, as well as the contact information for three professional/personal references, before selecting a winner.

-For a complete description of the Summer Residency package, please click here.
-Before submitting, we recommend you read this document, as well as the below section, "The Residency Experience," to ensure that this is the right residency program for you.
+For a complete description of the Summer Residency package, please read the PDF attached at the bottom of this web page.
+We recommend you read this PDF document in full, as well as the below section, "The Residency Experience," to ensure that this is the right residency program for you.